Johannes 'johno' Norneby's

 Too much info at once?
 Try the paginated version.

 I am very proficient in C/C++ and have been programming seriously since 1994.
-I initially became very enamoured of Object Oriented Programming and Design Patterns, but have since come become very sceptical as to whether OOP actually added any value, especially in the field of game development, so I am currently tending to program much closer to vanilla C in most cases.
+I initially became very enamoured of Object Oriented Programming (OOP) and Design Patterns (the original Gang of Four book), but have since come become very sceptical as to whether OOP actually added any value, especially in the field of game development, so I am currently tending to program much closer to straight procedural C in most cases.

 When it comes to methodologies, some people are now saying that Agile is Dead.
 In any case I have found that You Can't Stop the Change in software (hey, it's SOFT!), so I tend towards simplicity and minimalism.
 I am extremely effective and result oriented, probably stemming from the fact that my interest in programming is largely based upon an interest in game design on a practical level.
 I am not a technology-fetischist, but rather thrive on creativity and the satisfaction of project completion.